sunodo/sunodo/README.md

 -   `test` applications running inside a cartesi machine
 -   `deploy` applications to a cloud provider
 -   `monitor` application already running on a cloud provider
+-   `doctor` verify the minimal requirements for the sunodo execution commands

 ## What's inside?